Likelike: Death and state funeral

 She had been in failing health for months, but her doctors only advised fresh air and a change of scenery.
 Likelike became weaker, and was advised to get "more nourishment".
 In mid-January 1887, a large school of red āweoweo fish was seen off the coast of the island of Hawaii, an omen in native Hawaiian beliefs that foretold the death of a member of royalty.
 At 5:15 p.m. on February 2, 1887, Likelike died of unknown causes at age 36.

 Rumors circulated in Hawaii's Euro-American (haole) community that she had died of fear due to superstition or had been "prayed" to death by a powerful kahuna ʻanāʻanā, or that she sacrificed her life to the goddess Pele to stop the 1887 eruption of Mauna Loa.
-According to her medical advisors, however, "If Princess Likelike had taken sufficient nourishment there was no reason why she should not have recovered strength."
+According to her medical advisors however, they stated that "If Princess Likelike had taken sufficient nourishment there was no reason why she should not have recovered strength."

 According to Hawaiian legend, Likelike asked to see Kaʻiulani on her deathbed, and during her last moments, she prophesied that Kaʻiulani would leave Hawaii for a long time, never marry and never become queen.
 Kaʻiulani was educated in England from 1889 to 1897.
 She was declared heir apparent to the Hawaiian throne during the reign of her aunt, Queen Liliʻuokalani (r.
 1891–1893).
 After the 1893 overthrow of the Hawaiian Kingdom, Kaʻiulani traveled from London to Washington, D.C. and convinced U.S. President Grover Cleveland to attempt to restore the monarchy.
 Cleveland sent Commissioner James Henderson Blount to investigate the overthrow and try, unsuccessfully, to restore the queen.
 Kaʻiulani returned to Hawaii in 1897, and saw the annexation of the Hawaiian Islands by the United States on August 12, 1898.
 She died of rheumatism at ʻĀinahau on March 6, 1899.